vightel/FloodMapsWorkshop/README.md

 ## Steps

-* Launch a Virtual Machine on Amazon Elastic Compute Cloud (EC2)
+* Launch a Virtual Machine on Amazon Elastic Compute Cloud (EC2)  [Instructional Videos](http://aws.amazon.com/training/intro_series/)
   * Select Region East
+  * Linux AMI, General Purpose, 64-bit, EBS Root Device Type amzn-ami-hvm-2014.03.2.x86_64-ebs (ami-76817c1e)
+  m3.large

-  * Linux AMI, General Purpose, m3.large, Note: we need ~ 100GiB storage.
-Check if this is still an m3.large otherwise will need to increase volume later
+  m3.large, AND Note: we need more than 100GiB storage.
+Check if this is still an m3.large otherwise will need to [increase](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html) volume later

   * Create key/pair and store it in local DIR.
 Restrict access to key.pem (chmod 600 key.pem)
   * Remember Instance ID and Public DNS (Check your Management Console if necessary)
   * You can use SFTP to copy files back and forth your VI (like Featurestch on MacOSX)